UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Susan_Bond.md

 think about 1970, RRE bought an ICT 1907F for the computing service.
 We had the users using ALGOL 60 on our home-grown computer, RREAC, and that was all they could do; all it had, was ALGOL 60\.
-The commercial computer, ICT, had [FORTRAN](/FORTRAN "FORTRAN").
+The commercial computer, ICT, had FORTRAN(FORTRAN "FORTRAN").
 But the Mathematics Division, which was responsible for the computing service, felt that FORTRAN was not going to be adequate for the longer term for the users;
 it was difficult to debug, and all that sort of thing.
 So we started a